zachpmanson/notes/notes/Archive/Folklore/I No Longer Built Software.md

 @solvaholic: Sorry I missed your comment of many months ago.
 I no longer build software; I now make furniture out of wood.
 The hours are long, the pay sucks, and there's always the opportunity to remove my finger with a table saw, but nobody asks me if I can add an RSS feed to a DBMS, so there's that :-)

 > @ebd2 to clarify your request, and to help future readers find the option to push all tags, would you please update the title and issue body to show you'd like to push a subset of tags for an image repository?
-For example:
+For example:2
 >
 >  > Allow `docker push` to push ~~multiple~~ *a subset* of tags